Effective Date of Policy:

 A. Tenure-Track Faculty

-Faculty who hold tenure-track appointments shall have an annual review conducted by the Department Chair.
+Faculty members who hold tenure-track appointments shall have an annual review conducted by the Department Chair.
 This review shall include, but not be limited to, an evaluation of their progress toward meeting specific criteria for tenure.
-In the case of a Department Chair, the appropriate Divisional Dean will conduct this review according to the same procedure.
+In the case of a Department Chair, the appropriate Academic Dean will conduct this review according to the same procedure (see also Article X.B.
+Criteria and

 - Tenure-track faculty in their second or subsequent year of service should follow the process below: